 If there are no <execInstance> sub-resources with RUNNING execStatus, a successful response to the Delete primitive is returned and the <mgmtCmd> resource is deleted without triggering any TR-069 [4] RPCs.

 If there are <execInstance> sub-resources with RUNNING execStatus that resulted in cancellable TR-069 [4] RPCs (e.g. File Upload and File Download RPCs), a TR-069 [4] CancelTransfer RPC shall be initiated for each cancellable operation.
 Upon completion of all the cancellation operations, if any fault codes are returned by the CPE, an unsuccessful Response to the Delete primitive with status code “Delete mgmtCmd- execInstance cancellation error” is returned, and the <mgmtCmd> resource is not deleted.
-The execStatus attribute of each specific <execInstance> is set to CANCELLED for successful RPCs or is determined from the RPC fault codes as detailed in Table 8.2.2-1.
+The execStatus attribute of each specific <execInstance> is set to CANCELLED and the execResult attribute is set to “STATUS_SUCCESS” for successful RPCs.
+For the unsuccessful case, execResult is determined from the RPC fault codes as detailed in Table 8.2.2-1.
 If all cancellation operations are successful on the managed entity, a successful Response to the Delete primitive is returned and the <mgmtCmd> resource is deleted.

 If there is at least one <execInstance> sub-resource with RUNNING execStatus that resulted in non-cancellable TR-069 [4] RPCs (e.g. RPCs other than File Upload and File Download RPCs), the execStatus attribute of the specific <execInstance> is changed to STATUS_NON_CANCELLABLE.
 An unsuccessful Response to the Delete primitive with status code “Delete mgmtCmd- execInstance cancellation error” is returned and the <mgmtCmd> resource is not deleted.